ISSOtm/hUGEDriver/Documentation/effects.md

 **Note:** Value $00 does nothing, and may end up special-cased.

+## 3 - Toneporta

+Bends the pitch to the note, instead of playing it.
+This FX does not play the target note, but instead gradually slides the frequency towards it.

+**Note:** Calling this FX with no note as the parameter will continue sliding towards the last note played.

+**Argument format:** The increase in "period" per tick.
+The higher, the faster the change.

+**Note:** Value $00 does nothing, and may end up special-cased.

 ## 5 - Set master volume

 Changes the master volume by writing to `NR50`.
 Which channel this is called on is irrelevant.